Why does Tailwind group styles into "layers"?

 To manage this, Tailwind organizes the styles it generates into three different "layers" — a concept popularized by ITCSS.

-• The base layer is for things like reset rules or default styles applied to plain HTML elements.
+layer is for things like reset rules or default styles applied to plain HTML elements. - The

-• The components layer is for class-based styles that you want to be able to override with utilities.
+layer is for class-based styles that you want to be able to override with utilities. - The

 read more https://tailwindcss.com/docs/adding-custom-styles#adding-base-styles